gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Also regarding testing, you can now improve your testing feedback loop when running JVM-based tests using the [new fail-fast option for `Test` tasks](#fail-fast-option-for-test-tasks), which stops the build immediately after the first test failure.

 This version of Gradle also comes with a couple especially useful new APIs for task development.
 You can now [declare custom command-line flags for your custom tasks](#tasks-api-allows-custom-command-line-options), for example: `gradle myCustomTask --myfoo=bar`.
-In addition, [tasks that extend `Exec` or `JavaExec` can declare rich arguments](#rich-command-line-arguments-for-exec-and-javaexec-tasks) for invoking the underlying executable.
-This allows for better modeling by tools like annotation processors.
+In addition, [tasks that extend `Test`, `JavaExec` or `Exec` can declare rich arguments](#rich-command-line-arguments-for-test,-javaexec-or-exec-tasks) for invoking the underlying executable.
+This allows for better modeling tools like annotation processors.

 Speaking of annotation processors, it is now more convenient to declare dependencies that are annotation processors through the [new `annotationProcessor` dependency configuration](#convenient-declaration-of-annotation-processor-dependencies).
 Using a separate dependency configuration for annotation processors is a best practice for improving performance.